NREL/OpenStudio-workflow-gem/README.md

 * MongoDB if using MongoDB Adapter (or when running rspec)

 [OpenStudio](http://developer.nrel.gov/downloads/buildings/openstudio/builds/) needs to be installed and in your path.
-On Mac/Linux it is easiest to add the following to your .bash_profile or /etc/profile.d in order to make sure that OpenStudio can be loaded.
+On Mac/Linux it is easiest to add the following to your .bash_profile or /etc/profile.d to make sure that OpenStudio can be loaded.

     export OPENSTUDIO_ROOT=/usr/local
     export RUBYLIB=$OPENSTUDIO_ROOT/lib/ruby/site_ruby/2.0.0